-The answer involves a deep dive into the murkiest areas of the law, a place where one can easily become confused while also finding a sure cure for insomnia.
+The answer involves a deep dive into the murkiest areas of the law, a place where one can quickly become confused while also finding a sure cure for insomnia.
 Few lawyers dive to such depths.
 Instead, they deal with this problem by inserting a clause in the terms in which the user grants the site a license to publish the content.

 Code of Conduct

-This DMCA protection keeps sites from being dragged into court endlessly for content they did not post so long as the site meets certain requirements such as publicly designating a DMCA agent [try DMCAAgentService.com if you need an agent] to receive complaints.
+This DMCA protection keeps sites from being dragged into court endlessly for content they did not post so long as the site meets specific requirements such as publicly designating a DMCA agent [try DMCAAgentService.com if you need an agent] to receive complaints.
 Posting a DMCA policy is another one of the requirements.
 Certain lawyers include the policy in the terms while others prefer to publish the policy as a stand-alone page on the site and then reference it in the terms.
-Regardless of the approach, sites allowing user generate content should have a DMCA clause in the terms.
+Regardless of the approach, sites allowing user-generated content should have a DMCA clause in the terms.

 Can people be evil?
 Oh, yes.

-As a lawyer representing everything from forums to dating sites, I can tell there are people who will think nothing of joining a site for the sole purpose of spamming ever member of the site with an affiliate link nobody is going to click.
+As a lawyer representing everything from forums to dating sites, I can tell you there are people who will think nothing of joining a website for the sole purpose of spamming ever member of the site with an affiliate link nobody is going to click.
 I’m pretty sure the members of the Dora the Explorer forum aren’t particularly interested in refinancing their mortgage.

 A warranty is essentially a promise that something will work as expected or, in the case of information, be accurate and up to date.
 If the promise is not true, one can pursue various claims for monetary damages.

 What does any of this have to do with websites?
 Some attorneys have argued warranties of usability apply to websites.
 One example might be an implied warranty that if a person joins a site, that site will be up and running 24 hours a day for eternity.
-Any website owner knows this is an impossible standard since servers can suffer glitches, the power can go out, the new intern can accidently erase half the backend database or 13-year-old Dima in Vladivostok can hack the site and replace the home page with a gif of a giraffe doing something unspeakable with a frog.
+Any website owner knows this is an impossible standard since servers can suffer glitches, the power can go out, the new intern can accidentally erase half the backend database or 13-year-old Dima in Vladivostok can hack the site and replace the home page with a gif of a giraffe doing something unspeakable with a frog.
 To prevent liability in these situations, lawyers insert a warranty waiver clause that theoretically should prevent the business from being held liable for such problems.

 Jurisdiction and Governing Law